schackattack89/wdd330/README.md

 D. Technologies & Features
 localStorage: saves user preferences like dark/light mode, font size, and bookmarked artworks

-External API: integration with Instagram or fetching artist posts or updates on about me page
+External API: integration with Instagram or fetching artist posts or updates on about me page or sending emails

 Local JSON File: artwork data including titles, media, descriptions, and gallery groupings will be structured in a local JSON file for easy parsing and rendering